-I finally made the salad that Jennifer Aniston ate every day, for 10 years while on-set of the Friends show!
+Re-sharing the real Jennifer Aniston Salad — the viral salad that Jennifer Aniston ate every day, for 10 years while on-set of the Friends show (allegedly)!
+Regardless, it’s so good.

 The salad has apparently been adapted over the years but the viral recipe includes a high protein combination of grains, red onion, extra virgin olive oil, chopped pistachios, crumbled feta cheese, garbanzo beans, fresh herbs (fresh mint, fresh parsley), lemon juice, and fresh veggies.